Were you or a loved one seriously injured in a motor vehicle accident?

 Determining Fault in a Texas Truck Accident is Complicated

-The U.S. Department of Transportation’s Federal Motor Carrier Safety Administration (FMCSA) oversees the regulation of large commercial vehicles and semi-trucks.
+The U.S. Department of Transportation’s Federal Motor Carrier Safety Administration (FMCSA) oversees the regulation of large commercial vehicles and 18 wheelers.
 A violation of FMCSA regulations can lead to serious or fatal accidents on the state’s highways.

 We have an in-depth understanding of FMCSA regulations and how they interact with Texas state laws in truck accident injury claims.

-One of the most important aspects of trying a truck accident case is determining all liable parties in the crash.
+One of the most important aspects of trying a commercial trucking accident case is determining all liable parties in the crash.
 Determining this liability hinges on recognizing who violated FMCSA regulations or otherwise acted negligently by violating traffic laws or other regulations.

 Those Responsible for a Truck Accident May Include: